Guide to Depression and Bipolar Disorder

 Electroconvulsive Therapy (ECT)?

 This treatment is intended for people with severe symptoms of depression or sometimes mania.
 When medications and psychotherapy fail to adequately lessen symptoms, ECT can be a safe and effective alternative treatment.
-ECT is never forced upon people or used as a means of submission.

 The absence of full-spectrum light light that contains all the wavelengths of natural sunlight can cause?Seasonal Affective Disorder (SAD), a form of depression which typically develops during fall and winter then goes away during late spring and summer.
 In about half of mild or moderate cases of SAD, symptoms can be effectively treated by?light therapy, a treatment that exposes patients to a type of full-spectrum light which compensates for daylight loss.
 Check with your mental health professional about the type of light source to use for this treatment.